As we talked about in the previous post, “SIBO Part I: What Is It & How Do I Know If I Have It?,” SIBO can be quite difficult to treat.

 SIBO is common in patients with pancreatic conditions, such as chronic pancreatitis.
 Because of this and the bacteria’s ability to interfere with bile, digestive enzymes can be a necessary part of therapy.

 As noted above, diet alone does have the ability to reduce the number of bacteria, but you must be diligent and it takes quite a bit of time.
 I have found great success using herbal antimicrobials, often in combination, to eradicate the number of bacteria in the small intestine.
-Oregon grape, oregano oil, allicin (garlic) and cinnamon are some the more common herbal antimicrobials used in SIBO.
-I often use Candibactin AR and Candibactin BR successfully with my patients.
+Berberine, oregano oil, allicin (garlic) and black walnut are some the more common herbal antimicrobials used in SIBO.

-What is often missing from the antimicrobial treatment of SIBO is the use of biofilm disruptors, like N-acetylcysteine or Interfase.
+What is often missing from the antimicrobial treatment of SIBO is the use of biofilm disruptors, like N-acetylcysteine.
 Biofilms act as a form of protection against these antimicrobial agents.
 These biofilm disruptors can make treatment more effective, but can also create a bigger die off reaction.

 These are agents which stimulate the migrating motor complex, which does not function appropriately in SIBO, and prevents the backflow of bacteria from the colon to the small intestine.
 Since the core of the issues with SIBO are due to impairment of this sweeping mechanism, the use of prokinetics is often essential for treatment and prevention of recurrence.

 In my practice I often recommend MotilPro because it contains an array of nutrients and herbs that support gut motility.